smallg0at/ping-octo-bassoon/readme.md

 ## Major Improvements on the previously given code

 - IPv6 functionality has been restored and can actually be used now without segfaulting.
-Try this: `sudo ./ping -6 ipv6.test-ipv6.com`
+Try this: `./ping -6 ipv6.test-ipv6.com`
 - Enabled rapid fire ability by tinkering with the timer system. this means you could now have a < 1s interval.

 ## Known Issue